 You probably don’t want to use their phones, but do you want to use their credit card processing service?

-Amazon Local Register (US only) consists of a swipe-only card reader ($10, with the $10 refunded in waived processing fees) and an app available for iOS, and a selection of Android devices (from Google Play or Amazon).
+Amazon Local Register (US only) consists of a swipe-only card reader ($10, with the $10 refunded in waived processing fees) and an app [No Longer Available].

 I say “selection”, but what I really mean is the Samsung Galaxy S3, S4, and S5 phones, in addition to a handful of Fire tablets.
 To Amazon’s credit, they will let you use Local Register on other devices, but they make no promises as to if it’ll work.